bvancilku/awesome-data-effectiveness/README.md

   * [Qualities of 'good' data, and problems caused with 'bad' data'](https://www.grow.com/blog/the-cost-of-poor-data-quality-and-how-to-avoid-it)
   * [Monetary focused costs of 'bad' data](https://www.habiledata.com/blog/5-data-entry-errors-companies-should-avoid-to-improve-accuracy/)

-## Transformation

-Does the layout of your data permit easy analysis?
-Sometimes the transformation of the data will depend on the specific purpose.
-Can your data be transformed readily?

-### Advice

-1. Often, storing related data in separate tables and joining them when necessary works better than storing one big table with many rows of duplicate information.
-How can you find a tool that supports easy data joining?
-1. A "long" dataset is usually easier for analysis than a "wide" dataset.
-Example: If you are measuring the height of 3 trees once every month for a year, a "long" dataset would be one row per measurement with columns for "tree", "month", and "height"; a "wide" dataset would be one row per tree with columns for "tree" and each month of the year with each height stored in the column for its associated month.

-Data quality and missing data

-### Resources

 ## Communication and visualization (Discussion)